-As shown in figure 1, three main components will make up the system; the interface module, the ANN module, and the preprocessing/database system.
-The ANN module is shared by both the learning and the playing/advisory mode.
-The only difference in the output between regular playing mode and "advisory mode" is that a list of "good" moves will be returned in advisory mode, while only one will be returned in play mode.
+As shown in figure 1, four main components will make up the system; the interface module, the ANN module, and the preprocessing and database systems.
+The ANN module is shared by both the learning and the playing/advisory modes.
+The only difference in the output between regular playing mode and advisory mode is that a list of "good" moves will be returned in advisory mode, while only one will be returned in play mode.
 Table 1 displays the connections and IO paths which will comprise the modes of operation.
-This information is shown in figure 1 as a system block diagram.
+This same information is shown graphically in figure 1.
 Note that this IO plan is very high level, and that far more complexity is to be found within the individual modules, which themselves will be broken down into components.
 The ANN module in particular will be discussed shortly in much more detail.